pillarjs/multiparty/README.md

 #### 'progress' (bytesReceived, bytesExpected)

+Emitted when a chunk of data is received for the form.
+The `bytesReceived` argument contains the total count of bytes received for this form so far.
+The `bytesExpected` argument contains the total expected bytes if known, otherwise `null`.

 #### 'close'

 Emitted after all parts have been parsed and emitted.
 Not emitted if an `error`